How-To use socket addresses in a portable way

 differences can make code rather verbose.

-a means for easily converting to and from struct sockaddr
+a means for easily converting to and from struct sockaddr, with bounds

 checks on the underlying data structure.